aarongoin/baitshop/README.md

 #

-Write your React hooks as JavaScript classes.
+Write your React (or Preact) hooks as JavaScript classes.

 "Say what????"